Dear Media Friends:

 The story of our work and the deserving, endearing Fidos we free makes GREAT news.
 It’s positive, it’s visual, it’s community-oriented, and the change is so tangible you can see it with your eyes and feel it in your heart.

 Fences For Fido has grown at a phenomenal pace, due in large part to the media coverage we’ve received.
-We gratefully welcome stories about our mission, our tireless and compassionate volunteers, our impact on communities, and our work to open hearts, change minds, and strengthen laws to improve the lives of (wo)man’s best friend.
+We gratefully welcome stories about our mission, our tireless and compassionate volunteers, our impact on communities, and our work to open hearts, change minds, and strengthen laws to improve the lives of our furry canine companions.

 To make your important job just a tiny bit easier, we’ve compiled this brief fact sheet with our media policies, our contact list, and our pertinent data.